pact-foundation/pact-php/README.md

 To do some more robust interactions, There are several hopefully self explanatory functions in ```PactBrokerConnector```:

-- RetrieveLatestProviderPacts - retrieve all the latest pacts associated with this provider
+- retrieveLatestProviderPacts - retrieve all the latest pacts associated with this provider
-- RetrievePact - retrieve particular pact
+- retrievePact - retrieve particular pact

 ```php
 <?php